web2solutions/dhxMVP/README.md

 Actually, the unique `Engine` implemented uses Backbone to `Create` and `Handle`, `Models` and `Collections` using the predefined models.
 It also uses the `indexeddb-backbonejs-adapter` plugin to persist data on a local database powered by [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

+If you are planning to implement a online and realtime Single Page Application, the currently implemented engined `backboneIDB` provides to you automatically sync data between connected clients.
+It transparently keep the local `IndexedDB` database of all connected clients in sync using a online Pub/Sub provider (currently implemented over PubNub only).

+If you are planning in to build a offline application, the Pub/Sub will only provide local communication between application components.

 The Engine automatically maps in runtime, the whole defined `Models` and `Collections`, and build a `input` and `output` CRUD style API to provide standardized data access and manipulation to the application.
 Rather than directly manipulate `Models` and `Collections`, you will count with a clear and well defined API which covers all your models and collections.

 The advantage of implementing a `Data Driver` consist in providing proxyed data access to the models.
 In other words, you have total freedom to create a new Data Driver that defines a completely different data `access`, `manipulation` and `storage` rules and provide support to different environments and stacks.